rajivnayanc/Visualize_Algorithms/Graph Theory/Minimum Cost Path/README.md

 # Minimum Cost Path

 Given a matrix of M x N size containing numbers, we have to find a path from (0,0) to (M-1, N-1) whose cost is minimum.
 Here, by minimum cost, it means the sum of the numbers in each cell in the path should be minimum.
+Only allowed movements are UP, DOWN, LEFT and RIGHT.

 The algorithm is visually represented using HTML and JavaScript.